JYMarz/Lumix_wifi_tether/README.md

 # HowTo

 If you want to know more on the project history and have some more details, refer to the doc (word) file in the project directory.
+Although it was written specifically for Lumix LX-100, I presume that it will work also with other Panasonic cameras.

 ## Requirements: